Extreme deconvolution: Inferring complete distribution functions from noisy, heterogeneous and incomplete observations: Introduction

-We also show how Bayesian priors on all of the parameters of the model can be naturally included in this algorithm as well as how a split-and-merge procedure that heuristically searches parameter space for better approximations to the global maximum can also be incorporated in this approach.
+We also show how prior distributions for a Bayesian version of the calculation reporting a MAP estimate can be naturally included in this algorithm as well as how a split-and-merge procedure that heuristically searches parameter space for better approximations to the global maximum can also be incorporated in this approach.
 These priors and the split-and-merge procedure can be important when applying the EM algorithm developed here in situations with real data where the likelihood surface can have a very complicated structure.
-We also discuss briefly the practical issues having to do with model selection in the mixture model approach.
+We also briefly discuss the practical issues having to do with model selection in the mixture model approach.

-Applications to real data sets are discussed in detail in Section \ref{sec:applications}, both in general terms, \ie, why the approach we put forward here is more appropriate when dealing with noisy, heterogeneous data than the more traditional density estimation techniques, as well as in some concrete examples.
-These concrete examples show that the technique developed in this paper performs extremely well even when the underlying distribution function has a complicated structure.
+An application to a real data set is given in Section \ref{sec:hipparcos}, where we fit the distribution of stellar velocities near the Sun.
+The observed velocities of stars that we use for this purpose have all of the properties that the approach developed in this paper handles correctly: The velocity measurements are noisy, and since we only use observations of the velocity components in the plane of the sky, the data are incomplete, and this incompleteness is different for each velocity measurement, which covers the full sky.
+Nevertheless, we are able to obtain good agreement with other fits of the velocity distribution based on complete data.

-The technique we describe below has many applications besides returning a maximum likelihood fit to the error-deconvolved distribution function of a data sample.
-For instance, when an estimate of the uncertainty in the estimated parameters or distribution function is desired or when a full Bayesian analysis of the mixture model preferred, the outcome of the maximum likelihood technique developed here can be used as a seed for Markov Chain Monte Carlo (MCMC) methods for finite mixture modeling \citep[\eg,][]{diebolt94a,Richardson97a}.
-Another possible application concerns fitting a linear relationship to a data set $\{(x_i,y_i)\}$ when the data has non-negligible errors both in $x$ as well as in $y$, which can be correlated.
-This problem can be thought of as fitting the underlying, error-deconvolved distribution of the points $(x_i,y_i)$ with a Gaussian; the linear relationship then corresponds to the direction of the largest eigenvalue of the underlying distribution's covariance matrix.
-We describe this application in a specific case in section \ref{sec:straightline}.
+The technique we describe below has many applications besides returning a~maximum likelihood fit to the error-deconvolved distribution function of a~data sample.
+For instance, when an estimate of the uncertainty in the estimated parameters or distribution function is desired or when a full Bayesian analysis of the mixture model preferred, the outcome of the maximum likelihood technique developed here can be used as a seed for Markov Chain Monte Carlo (MCMC) methods for finite mixture modeling [e.g., \cite{diebolt94a}; \cite{Richardson97a}].